Lafayette-Marquis/newpj/texts/notes.md

 # Taika Reform
 - Establishment of the Taika system
-- Reorganization of the government
+- Reorganization of the government and military

-#